 And you actually never have to go a day without eating!

-Let’s say you decide to go with a one-day, water-only fast for your intermittent fasting.
-You can make the fast from 5 p.m. on Wednesday until 5 p.m. on Thursday.
+Let’s say you decide to go with two days per week of one-day, water-only fasting for your intermittent fasting.
+You can make the first fasting day be from 5 p.m. on Wednesday until 5 p.m. on Thursday.
 For the next two days, eat normally — not overcompensating to make up for “lost time.”

 Then fast again from 5 p.m. on Saturday until 5 p.m. on Sunday.
 After that, you can eat normally until Wednesday at 5 p.m. and start the fast-eat-fast-eat weekly cycle over again.

 There are other forms of intermittent fasting.
 It can also be limiting one’s self to a short “window of opportunity” each day during which you are allowed to eat.
-I call this the 16-8 fast.
+This is referred to as the 16-8 fast.

 For example, you can allow yourself to eat only between the hours of 10 a.m. and 6 p.m. every day.
 Outside of that no eating is allowed, not even snacking.